 After coronavirus, the open-plan office format has suddenly become riskier than revolutionary.
 This especially in light of previous studies which suggest the format results in a 62 per cent increase in sick leave.
 Now that barriers have become synonymous with protection from infection, could we see a return of the cubicle-style office – or are there other ways to achieve workplace safety?

-Covid-19 has enforced a global working from home experiment which has accelerated long-term underlying trends in several areas.
-One of these is rethinking how and where we work.
-And does this work have to be tied to an office?
+Covid-19 has enforced a global ‘working from home’ experiment which has accelerated long-term underlying trends in several areas.
+One of these is rethinking HOW and WHERE we work.
+Also, does this work have to be tied to an office?

 It doesn’t make much sense for people or the planet for everyone to travel into city centres in order to work alone, two metres away from each other, at desks or in cubicles, every single day of the working week.

 Shops planning to re-open post June 1st could badge themselves “COVID-19 Secure” when they re-open.
 To achieve this, they will need to follow guidelines published by government.
 These guidelines will be developed after consultation with business groups and others.